BobKerns/zabob-memgraph/docs/graphs-in-computation.md

 # Graphs in Computation: From Patch Cables to Pipelines

+> !NOTE
+> A few of the references here are strictly AI provided.
+I didn't think of Don Buchla, GRASS, Max, IRCAM completely slipped my mind.
+LabView is another great addition.
+I mentioned Moog but not CV/Gate They're all pretty good, though I'm not sure how far I want to take this branch.
+The dates are all AI-supplied; the ones I don't know seem right.
+>
+> I may opt to expand the telephony aspect, something I know a fair bit about; I had literally had operating Strowger switches in a closet next to my room at MIT.

 ## The Evolution of Visual Dataflow Programming

 This document traces how **graphs became the interface for computation**, starting with physical patch cables and evolving into modern node-based systems like Houdini.